bastienrobert/la-ferme/README.md

 You should add dependency one by one until [this issue](https://github.com/lerna/lerna/issues/2004) has been reseolved.

-Or you can add your packages using the `yarn add` command in the targetted package dir, but you should run `lerna clean`, `rm -rf node_modules` and `yarn` at root.
+Or you can add your packages using the `yarn add` command in the targeted package dir, but you should run `lerna clean`, `rm -rf node_modules` and `yarn` at root.

 ## Workspaces